PDConSec/vsc-print/doc/manual.md

 The _size_ of printed text is a Print setting because the size that works best on screen may not be the size that works best on paper.

-If you're wondering why we call it a typeface and not a font, it's because a font is a particular typeface in a specific size and treatment.
-"12pt Times italic" is a font.
-"Times" is a typeface.
-It does not help that the Windows Font Picker (which _does_ pick a font, you have to specify typeface, size and treatment) mislabels the typeface as "Font".

 ## Printing Markdown

 You probably want Markdown print-jobs rendered and styled, and this is the default behaviour.
-If you wish to print Markdown as source code, you can un-check the setting `Print: Render Markdown` .
+If you wish to print Markdown as source code, you can un-check the setting `Print: Render Markdown`.
+For a variety of reasons we no longer use the VS Code Markdown rendering pipeline.
+This means that any Markdown extensions you may install will have no effect on print or print preview, only on the internal Markdown preview.

+Just use print preview.
+We have direct off-line support for the following, with more to come.

+- Mermaid
+- KaTeX

 ### Colour scheme